Hydraulic Pump Station

-The Hydraulic Pump Station is a heritage-listed former hydraulic power station and now bar at 17 Little Pier Street, Haymarket, New South Wales, an inner-city suburb of Sydney, Australia.
+The Hydraulic Pump Station is a heritage-listed former hydraulic power station and now bar at 17 Little Pier Street, Haymarket, New South Wales,Sydney, Australia.
 It was built from 1889 to 1891.
-It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Erected in 1889 by the Hydraulic Power Company, the pumping station is of technological significance as the centre for the now abandoned city hydraulic power network.
 This network was crucial to the dock, warehouse and other commercial development of Sydney.
 It is a substantial contributor to the townscape quality of the Haymarket Conservation Area, with its substantial and picturesque Italianate facade.

 At the end of the 19th century, before electric motors were perfected, the principal sources of power for industry and commerce were steam engines, some gas engines and hydraulic pressures.
 A public system of high pressure hydraulic power was introduced to Sydney in 1891.
 Before that several privately owned hydraulic systems were operating hoists and lifts.

 The effect of the introduction of hydraulically powered lifts on the architecture of Sydney was dramatic.
 Commercial, residential and warehouse buildings could now be constructed up to eight storeys high instead of the usual three of four.
 Builders were quick to seize on the new technology and use it to meet the mounting commercial pressure for more buildings on less land.

 The Sydney and Suburban Hydraulic Power Company was established in 1889 and built the pumping station in Pier St which was completed in 1891.
 By 1926 the Company's operations had expanded and the more efficient electric lifts were being installed and maintained by them in many of Sydney's buildings.
 The company then became the 'Hydraulic Power Electric and Hydraulic Lifts Ltd.'

-In 1955 the company, in an attempt to prevent a takeover by the Council of the City of Sydney, split into "Elevators Pty Ltd" and "Hydraulic Power Pty Ltd".
-These two companies were taken over by Lend Lease Corporation in 1960.
+In 1955 the company, in an attempt to prevent a takeover by the Council of the City of Sydney, split into Elevators Pty Ltd and Hydraulic Power Pty Ltd. These two companies were taken over by Lendlease in 1960.